 Minimal Difference Between Modular and Traditional Construction for Site Clearing

 Excavation and site grading is one of the most variable pricing aspects to consider when building a home.
-This is because there are many factors that go into preparing a lot for a foundation. and therefore the cost can difference can be dramatic.
+This is because there are many factors that go into preparing a lot for a foundation, therefore the cost can difference can be dramatic.
 The main factor is always the type of land you are building on.
 A flat lot without boulders underground or above ground will always be less expensive to excavate.
 If the property is comprised of ledge, rock, clay or hardpan; costs can increase dramatically.

 No Difference Between Modular and Traditional Construction for Excavation